vkd/mow.cli/README.md

 The first version returns a new pointer to a value which will be populated when the app is run, whereas the second version will populate a pointer to an existing variable you specify.

-Two features, EnvVar and SetByUser, can be defined in the long-form struct method.
-EnvVar is a space separated list of environment variables used to initialize the option if a value is not provided by the user.
-When help messages are shown, the value of any environment variables will be displayed.
+The feature, SetByUser, can be defined in the long-form struct method.
 SetByUser is a pointer to a boolean variable that is set to true if the user specified the value on the command line.
 This can be useful to determine if the value of the option was explicitly set by the user or set via the default value.